cashapp/wisp/README.md

 Wisp is a collection of kotlin modules providing various features and utilities, including config, logging, feature flags and more.
 Modules are deliberately kept small to allow choice of the exact set needed.

+# Repository Update

+This repository has been archived as its content has been moved to [Misk](https://github.com/cashapp/misk).
+Please visit the new repository [Misk](https://github.com/cashapp/misk) for historical reference and to see the latest updates.
+Thank you for your past contributions and support!

 [<img src="https://img.shields.io/maven-central/v/app.cash.wisp/wisp-bom.svg?label=latest%20release"/>](http://search.maven.org/#search%7Cga%7C1%7Capp.cash.wisp)

 ## Modules